THE LIFE AND TIME OF MICK CLARK, BLUESMAN EXTRAORDINAIRE.

 The Life and Time Of Mick Clarke, Bluesman Extraordinaire.

 Mick Clarke can remember the day that his life was changed was forevermore.
-He was nine years old, and living in London, England.
-That was when he heard the blues for the first time.
+He was fifteen years old, and living in London, England.
+That was when he heard Eric Clapton for the first time.
 It was a life changing experience for Mick Clarke.
 Since that day, he has dedicated himself to the blues, and nowadays, Mick Clarke is, without doubt, one of Britain’s top blues guitarists.
 His career began back in the late sixties.

 That was when Mick Clarke first came to prominence as part of the British blues explosion.
 Mick Clarke was a member of the blues rock band, Killing Floor, who were formed in 1968.
 Before long, the band were a familiar face on the London music scene.

 So much so, that by 1969, Killing Floor had released their eponymous debut album.
 It was well received by the music press.
 By then, Killing Floor were rubbing shoulders with some of the great and good of the blues.

 This included blues guitarists Freddie King, Howlin’ Wolf and piano player Otis Spann.
 Although they were no longer as popular as they had once been in their home country, they were still popular draws in Britain.
 So opening for these artists was a prized booking.
 Killing Floor were chosen to open for Freddie King, Howlin’ Wolf and Otis Spann when they toured Britain.
 This boosted their profile as the British blues explosion continued.

 In 1970, Killing Floor returned with their sophomore album Out Of Uranus.
 It proved to the last album Killing Floor released for thirty-four years.
 The band split-up in the early seventies.